Red Ribbon Army

 The Red Ribbon Army (レッドリボン軍, Reddo Ribon Gun) is a fictional antagonistic faction featured in Akira Toriyama's Dragon Ball anime and manga series.
 The many operatives of the Red Ribbon Army, led by Commander Red (レッド総帥, Reddo-Sōsui), serve as opponents for series protagonist Goku during his second quest for the Dragon Balls.
 In the aftermath of the Red Ribbon Army's defeat by Goku, a surviving member known as Doctor Gero continues the group's legacy and creates a series of powerful artificial humanoids known as Androids as part of his vendetta against Goku.

 The group was generally well-received by reviewers.
-Commentators noted that the Red Ribbon Army arc, in which the group is presented as the first legitimate threat to Goku, represented a shift to a darker tone for the series, as well as a notable example of antiquated or politically incorrect attitudes towards real-world stereotypes and tropes in Japanese anime.
-Some of the group's individual members, including the Red Ribbon Androids who appear as recurring villains in the franchise, have left a lasting impression on popular culture and have specifically received commentary from media outlets.
+Commentators noted that the Red Ribbon Army arc, in which the group is presented as the first legitimate threat to Goku, marked a shift to a darker tone for the series and was a notable example of antiquated or politically incorrect attitudes towards real-world stereotypes and tropes in Japanese anime.
+Some of the group's members, including the Red Ribbon Androids, who appear as recurring villains in the franchise, have left a lasting impression on popular culture and have received commentary from media outlets.